 - Banana: we use banana for two reasons: as a natural sweetener and as an egg replacement.
 Banana helps bind the oats together like an egg usually would.
 Plus, bananas are a great source of vitamin B6, which helps your body produce red blood cells.
 Eat up!

 - Soy milk: if you'd like oatmeal that's extra tasty and creamy, try using soy milk.
 Plant-based milks are another great way to get in your vitamins and minerals because they're typically fortified.
 That means, things like vitamin B12, D, and calcium are added.

 To begin, you'll need to preheat your oven to 375 degrees F and lightly grease a 9x9 baking dish.
 Once the oven has finished preheating, toast the chopped pecans on a baking sheet for 3-4 minutes (careful not to burn them...it happens quick).

-While your oven is preheating, mix a few tbsp of ground flax with water to form "vegan eggs".
+While your oven is preheating, mix a few tablespoon of ground flax with water to form "vegan eggs".
 Then, in a separate bowl, combine the rolled oats, baking powder, cinnamon, salt, and sugar.

 In a third bowl, melt the vegan butter or coconut oil, and add this along with the soy milk, flax "eggs", mashed banana, toasted pecans, and vanilla.
 Stir together, then set your bowl aside.

 Bring your attention back to the baking dish.
 Cover the bottom of your dish generously with frozen berries (saving some for the top).
 Then, layer the oatmeal mixture and place the leftover berries all over the top.